ewels/clusterflow/README.md

 		* Includes six new modules: `bedToNrf`, `bedtools_bamToBed`, `deeptools_bamCoverage`, `deeptools_bamFingerprint`, `phantompeaktools_runSpp` and `picard_dedup`
 	* Modules are given more information via the run file to help decide the amount of memory and cores they bid for (eg. number of files, reference)
+	* Running job stats (`cf --qstat`) now has a summary at the bottom, and counts running and completed jobs.
+	* New config option `@time_multiplier` to globally adjust time requests for slow clusters
+	* Added a special case value `null` for the ``@environment_module_alias` config option, to prevent Cluster Flow from loading that specific module.
 	* All perl scripts now have `env perl` in shebang to increase portability
 	* Modules can now have file extensions, as long as they have `.cfmod` at the end of the basename
         * This helps editing tools with syntax highlighting, amongst other things